 Rays beat Indians 4-0 in matchup of playoff contenders

-“It was a great feeling,” Aguilar said.
-“I think this is the most important series of the year.
-We’ve got to show what we’ve got.”

-Tampa Bay stayed one game behind Oakland in the race for the second AL wild card.
-The Athletics beat the AL East-leading New York Yankees 8-2.
+Tampa Bay entered Friday one game behind Oakland in the race for the second AL wild card.

-The Indians had their lead over the Athletics drop to a half-game for the first AL wild card, and trailed AL Central-leading Minnesota by 4 ½ games.
+The Indians began the day with a 1 ½-game lead over the Athletics for the first AL wild card and trailed AL Central-leading Minnesota by 3 ½ games.

 Bieber gave up three runs and six hits, and struck out nine over 6 1/3 innings.